The Complete Guide to President Trump’s Potential Impeachment

 Lessons From Nixon and Clinton on How Americans View Impeachment

-Looking at the president’s job approval rating, not support for impeachment, may be the best indicator of electoral consequences.
+Looking at the president’s job-approval rating, not at support for his impeachment, may be the best indicator of electoral consequences.

 House impeachment investigators have conducted closed-door depositions with multiple figures involved in the Ukraine scandal, and many of those transcripts have been made public.
-Then on November 13, the House Intelligence Committee began conducting public hearings with key witnesses.
-Here’s the schedule for the public hearings, which will be televised on all major networks and streamed widely online:
+On November 13, the House Intelligence Committee began conducting public hearings with key witnesses.
+Here’s the schedule for these public hearings, which will be televised on all major networks and streamed widely online:

-George Kent, assistant secretary of state for European and Eurasian affairs
+George Kent, deputy assistant secretary for European and Eurasian affairs

 Bill Taylor, chargé d’affaires at the U.S. embassy in Ukraine